 - Bell Hall is a three-story apartment building containing one- and two-room efficiency units of varying sizes.
 All utilities are included in the rent of these apartments. - Garrett Way/Gateway Townhouses have two bedrooms, one and a half bathrooms.
-These units are designed for families with one or two children. - Various sizes of mobile homes are available for rent in two mobile home courts on campus. - Duplex units with three bedrooms and two bathrooms. - Several of the duplex units are designated for use by single students (see Appendix B)
+These units are designed for families with one or two children, or married couples without children. - Various sizes of mobile homes are available for rent in two mobile home courts on campus. - Duplex units with three bedrooms and two bathrooms. - Several of the duplex units are designated for use by single students (see Appendix B)

-Student resident assistants are assigned in each of the housing areas to facilitate community development.
+Student resident assistants are assigned in each of the housing areas to facilitate community development and assist with basic residential housing needs.